Have you traveled to India yet? See what it’s like to explore the colorful country via the Maharajas Express, the most luxurious train in India.

 Book Your Luxury Train Trip

 One of the best train journeys in India, the Marahajas Express is a bucket list experience (for those who make such lists).
-Prices start at $5,980 for the Indian Panorama route but vary based on route and cabin size.
-Click here for full details and to book your trip.
+At the time of my journey, prices started at $5,980 for the Indian Panorama route but vary based on route and cabin size.
+However, you’ll want to research full details as you plan your trip.